abelemlih/geogit/README.md

   select(login, created_at, bio, public_repos, public_gists, followers, following)
 ```

 `geogit_location` retrieves basic information about the users that match best the search by location query.
-The GitHub only allows access to the first 1000 search results, and the results are divided into pages.
+GitHub API only allows access to the first 1000 search results, and the results are divided into pages.
 Each page can have a maximum of 1000 search results.
 To retrieve the first 100 users from a location, sorted by followers:

 ```{r, eval=FALSE}
 geogit_location("Ghana", tk) %>%